-- A blood test to measure levels of two pregnancy-specific substances in the mother's blood — pregnancy-associated plasma protein-A and human chorionic gonadotropin (HCG)
+- A blood test to measure levels of two pregnancy-specific substances in the mother's blood — pregnancy-associated plasma protein-A (PAPP-A) and human chorionic gonadotropin (HCG)

 - An ultrasound exam to measure the size of the clear space in the tissue at the back of the baby's neck (nuchal translucency)

 Typically, first trimester screening is done between weeks 11 and 14 of pregnancy.

 Using your age and the results of the blood test and the ultrasound, your health care provider can gauge your risk of carrying a baby with Down syndrome or trisomy 18.